C++17 - What's New in the Core Language?

 timeline

 Concerning C++98 to C++14, I only mentioned the big points.
 But, there is a C++ standard missing in my graphic: C++03.
-This is intentional because C++03 is a very small C++ standard.
+This is intentional because C++03 is a minimal C++ standard.
 More like a bug-fix release to C++98.
-If you know C++, you know, that the first ISO standard C++98 and the ISO standard C++11 are big standards.
-That will not hold for C++14 and in particular for C++03.
+If you know C++, you know, that the first ISO standard C++98 and the ISO standard C++11 are extensive standards.
+That will not hold for C++14 and in particular, for C++03.

 Overview